 And not surprisingly, working towards the same objectives that attract angels will also help your business to be more profitable, stable, and positioned for growth even if you decide not to raise additional funding down the road.

 So, start sharpening your saw today.
-Think about and strengthen your exit plan.
+Think about and strengthen your plan, consider using a strategic plan template to help guide you.
 Think about how you can build a better management team.
 And so on.
-And then, you'll be able to raise all the angel funding you need.
+And then, you’ll be able to raise all the angel funding you need.

 If you want to raise your first $100,000 (or more), click below to learn my